Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 But one thing was certain: the Great Father, the Grand Army, and everyone else involved in the coming invasion would want to know where several tonnes of enriched uranium had gone.

-Which meant, sadly...another trip back up to an observing orbit, where they would wait.
+Which meant, sadly... another trip back up to an observing orbit, where they would wait.

 The Ten’Gewek spent most of that time in stasis - their special high-density, high-protein rations only lasted so long.
 Two of them would probably stay out though, and a Look passed between the four of them.
 Without any further words, Tumik, and Genn decided it was their turn, and ambled off to the stasis pods.